Active case

 Paraquat cases have been filed in Pennsylvania and Delaware state courts.
 Hundreds of individual paraquat lawsuits have been filed in Pennsylvania state court, with the first trial to begin in April 2025.
 Motley Rice attorney Fidelma Fitzpatrick is co-lead counsel and a member of the Plaintiffs’ Executive Committee for the Pennsylvania mass tort.
 Motley Rice attorney Mike Daly is Liaison Counsel for the Pennsylvania mass tort.

 Paraquat litigation is in early stages.
-However, Syngenta’s financial records show some payouts related to paraquat have already happened.
+However, Syngenta’s financial records show that some payouts related to paraquat have already happened.
 The company’s 2022 Financial Report shows a $187.5 million settlement in 2021.

 Dacthal lawsuits